Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Evaluation

-Figure \ref{fig:mlm_rec_accross_dft_level} illustrates attack performance in masked language modeling, i.e., with BERT \cite{devlin-etal-2019-bert}.
+Expectedly, a sharp peak can be noticed for both \BIII~and \BIV scores, which represent an upper bound.
+Evidently, pushing victim updates into each training iteration maximizes the model's memorization of the victim's local data, including the privacy-sensitive instances.
+Even though these two baselines assume strong attacker capabilities, they don't significantly outperform our proposed strategies in terms of attack performance.
+Instead, these baselines, along with \offlineXserver~and \realtimeXserver~demonstrate that including the server as part of the adversary can lead to a more severe privacy leakage.
+This answers our last research question \textbf{RQ 4}.
+Figure \ref{fig:mlm_rec_accross_dft_level} illustrates attack performance in masked language modeling, i.e., with BERT.
 Overall, NSR scores for BERT are much lower than GPT-2.
 The improvement in attack performance for WTL over SWO is also not as prominent in this case as it was for GPT-2.
 Jagannatha et al. \cite{jagannatha2021membership} show that masked LMs have lower privacy leakage than autoregressive LMs.
 This could be attributed to the difference in the architecture of these two types of LMs and how they understand the context.
-BERT is designed to understand the context from both the left and right sides of a masked-out word whereas GPT-2 uses only the left context (previous words) to predict the next word.
+BERT understands the context from both the left and the right sides of a masked-out word, whereas Gemma/ GPT-2 uses only the left context to predict the next word.
 BERT's bidirectional attention might help it distribute its focus, thereby reducing the chances of overfitting to specific examples.
-However, our best attack strategy without any server cooperation (dynamic) derives around $48\%$ (95 out of 200) successful reconstructions, while with (\realtimeXserver) the accuracy reaches $55\%$ (110 out of 200).
+However, our best attack strategy without any server cooperation (dynamic) yields around 95 out of 200 successful reconstructions, while with \realtimeXserver the NSR reaches $55\%$.
 From the results, it is quite evident that our proposed attack methods are highly effective against masked language modeling in addition to autoregressive text generation.

-Results for the PTB dataset are shown in Figures \ref{fig:ptb_rec_accross_dft_level} and \ref{fig:ptb_mlm_rec_accross_dft_level}.
-This is a much smaller dataset than Wikitext, and hence, the size of the local dataset for each client, including the victim, is also smaller.
-In general, smaller datasets are more prone to overfitting than larger datasets \cite{halevy2009unreasonable, goodfellow2016deep}.
-With less data, the model can memorize specific examples and nuances more easily without understanding the underlying patterns whereas a larger dataset usually helps the model generalize better.
-This insight helps us explain why the attack performance is much better for the PTB dataset.
-For instance, as shown in Figure \ref{fig:ptb_rec_accross_dft_level}, the best performing \realtimeXserver~attack jumps to a successful reconstruction rate of 77\% (NSR=154).
-We can see similar growth in the attack performance with BERT in Figure~\ref{fig:ptb_mlm_rec_accross_dft_level}.
-However, these scores are still lower compared to GPT-2, as expected.
+Due to space constraints, we put the results on the PTB dataset in Appendix \ref{sec:ptb}.